In her 12th season with the Brown gymnastics team, Sara Carver-Milne has coached some of the finest gymnasts in Brown gymnastics history.

 Carver-Milne’s athletes have also been regularly recognized for academic success in both the NCAA and in ECAC.
 In 2009, Jennifer Sobuta ’09 was named the ECAC Scholar Athlete of the Year, as 10 athletes were named to the ECAC All-Academic team.
 Most impressively, Brown Gymnastics has ranked in the Top 10 nationally in academic standing for the past six years.
 More recently, Chelsey Binkley '11 was selected an ECAC Scholar Athlete of the Year while an impressive 14 athletes were selected to the ECAC All-Academic team.
 Brown's squad also ranked sixth nationally in team grade point average in the NACGC/W 2011 Academic Rankings, while eight Brown gymnasts were honored as NACGC/W Academic All-Americans.

-Richard Harris, the head gymnastics coach at the Aim High Academy in East Greenwich, RI, enters his seventh year with the Brown Gymnastics team.
+Richard Harris, the head gymnastics coach at the Aim High Academy in East Greenwich, RI, enters his eighth year with the Brown Gymnastics team.

 At Aim High Academy, Harris's main responsibilities lie in developing and maintaining Aim High's Junior Olympic Program, as well as its elite program.
 He has also coached gymnastics at the Woodward Camp since 1985.
 In 1991, Harris founded the Harris Agency, where he handles sports management and marketing, as well as contract negotiations and career management for his clients.